Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 What does this mean for prescribers?

-During the process of making new drugs available, prescribers in Northern Ireland are expected to maintain adherence to the NI Formulary for a broad range of conditions.
+During the process of making new drugs available, prescribers in Northern Ireland are expected to maintain adherence to Managed Entry for a broad range of conditions.
 Managed Entry will specify either: